Azure-Samples/openai-end-to-end-baseline/README.md

    - The location you choose [supports availability zones](https://learn.microsoft.com/azure/reliability/availability-zones-service-support)
    - The BASE_NAME contains only lowercase letters and is between 6 and 12 characters.
 Most resource names will include this text.
    - You choose a valid resource group name.
-   - You will be prompted for an admin password for the jump box, it must satasify the complexity requirements for Windows.
+   - You will be prompted for an admin password for the jump box; it must satisfy the [complexity requirements for Windows](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/password-must-meet-complexity-requirements).

 ```bash
 LOCATION=eastus